 With fluorescent lighting, a mercury-vapor gas produces light instead of a solid filament (as in an incandescent bulb) or a diode (like an LED).
 The gas in a fluorescent bulb emits ultraviolet light when electrified.

 The benefit of fluorescent lighting—in general, and for garage-type work specifically—is that it distributes light very evenly.
 The gas is enclosed in long glass tubes, so the light shines out in a 360-degree pattern.
-The trouble with fluorescents is that, though long-lasting, when they do burn out, they must be taken to a hazardous waste disposal center.
-Due to the toxicity of mercury gas, fluorescents aren’t convenient to throw away or recycle, as LEDs are.
+Although they’re long lasting, the trouble with fluorescents is that when they do burn out, they must be taken to a hazardous waste disposal center.
+Due to the toxicity of mercury gas, fluorescents aren’t convenient to throw away or recycle as LEDs are.